Perfectionist (album): Background

 Kills was introduced to singing and dancing at the age of 3, and until she was 12, she studied in the London Academy of Music and Dramatic Art.
-Kills initially pursued an acting career, appearing in some TV series including All About Me and The Archers; however, in her hometown of Leeds, she developed an interest in hip hop music.
+Kills initially pursued an acting career, appearing in some TV and radio series including All About Me and The Archers; however, in her hometown of Leeds, she developed an interest in hip hop music.
 She subsequently entered various rap battles, for which she started writing lyrics, and in 2003, Kills won a BBC Radio 1-sponsored "MC Battle".
 From there on, she began writing songs for artists and film soundtracks.
 Kills released her first single on 21 February 2005, titled "Don't Play Nice", under the moniker Verbalicious and with label All Around the World; it peaked at number 11 on the UK Singles Chart.
 She was also recording for her debut studio album, then-scheduled for an Easter 2006 release.
 However, the label entered bankruptcy, causing her record deal to be dissolved and the album shelved.
 Kills continued to work in the music industry, mainly as a songwriter with the alias of Verbz.
 In 2007, she relocated to Los Angeles; the next year, she lent guest vocals to French artist M. Pokora's song "They Talk Shit About Me", and changed her stage name to Natalia Cappuccini, under which she self-released an extended play (EP) titled Womannequin.

 One of Kills' demos, "Shopaholic", was remixed by the Remix Artist Collective.
 After it was posted in American blogger Perez Hilton's blog, Kills' MySpace received a high number of views, and she reached the top of the social network's unsigned artists chart.
 While shopping, she was noticed by a man due to her clothing, and gave him her website address; he subsequently introduced her to a DJ, who took Kills to the American musician will.i.am's house.
 In November 2008, she signed a contract with the latter's record label, then an imprint of Interscope.